 Meade bent down, inspecting the device more closely.
 Deep inside the vibrating centre of its heart, a dozen tiny cogs clicked their way through tight, neat arcs around the device’s power source.
 The pulsating lump of resin was held in one of the most delicate yet intricate clasps he’d ever seen.

 “What does it do?”
 Careful not to touch any of the working parts, Meade stretched out his forefinger until the resin was within reach.
 He could feel the silence tighten behind him.
 The corner of his mouth lifted in amusement once more.
-A sharp blue light crackled wickedly through the air.
+A sharp blue light crackled through the air.

 “Sst!”
 He jerked back his now blistered finger.

-Meade pulled a linen column out of his satchel and, unrolling it as he went, carried it across to the oval survey board standing under the only window in the room.
+Meade pulled a linen column out of his satchel and, unrolling it as he went, carried it across to the oval survey board standing under the single window in the room.
 Keg followed, climbing the two or three stairs curling up against the wall on the other side of the table, bringing him almost to Meade’s eye level.